 After setting your domain name with Blogger, you will have to make some changes with your domain so that it points to Blogger servers, which will then take the visitor to your Blogger-hosted blog.
 You will have need to create a CNAME record for your domain, associating your domain with ghs.google.com.

 CNAME or canonical name is a record which points one sub domain (only) to another.
 In our case, our www sub domain will point to ghs.google.com, a Blogger sub domain.

 Different domain registrars have different ways of getting it done.
 Log in to your domain provider’s site with your username and password to access your admin panel.
 Follow the instructions of your registrar to create a CNAME record.
 With some registrars, you might have to place a request for creating a CNAME entry.

 Send this request to your registrar through email or their messaging service, as required.
 “Please create a CNAME entry for my domain www.myownblog.com pointing to (destination as) ghs.google.com”

 Don’t forget to forward your main domain (myownblog.com) to its www sub domain (alias) (www.myownblog.com).
 For this, you will have to use URL forwarding feature provided in your domain provider’s admin panel.

 Google’s starter guide on search engine optimization says:

 “To prevent users from linking to one version of a URL and others linking to a different version (this could split the reputation of that content between the URLs), focus on using and referring to one URL in the structure and internal linking of your pages.”

 Now your Blogger blog should be available on your custom domain name.
 However, it might take some time for the changes to reflect globally.
-Customize your blog with Tucol free SEO-optimized template or other free templates available (or create one yourself using Blogger’s template designer feature) and start impressing the world with your great ideas.
+Customize your Blogger blog with free templates available (or create one yourself using Blogger’s template designer feature) and start impressing the world with your great ideas.